Drug Driving Offences

 The testing of the sample will be at an accredited laboratory.
 The testing is based on the same methodology as for alcohol.
 This is in order to allow for margins of error.
 As drugs breakdown in different ways and the levels of drugs are much smaller in comparison, the variation between the specified levels in the regulations is much smaller than the actual prosecutorial level.
 This is required in order to ensure that the level of certainty is correct.

-For your free inital consultation: phone us now on 0114 256 0111, or use the form on this page or email us
+For an initial assessment of your situation phone us now on 0114 256 0111, or use the form on this page or email us

 This article is based on public sector information licensed under the Open Government Licence v2.0.
 The original information can be found here; https://www.cps.gov.uk/legal-guidance/public-order-offences-incorporating-charging-standard